-Zero (0) through three (3) years of service Four (4) hours per pay period earns 20 days

-Four (4) through fifteen (15) years of Six (6) hours per pay period with periodic adjustment to ensure that each employee service

-After fifteen (15) years of service Eight (8) hours per pay period
+Zero (0) through three (3) years of service Four (4) hours per pay period Four (4) through fifteen (15) years of service Six (6) hours per pay period with periodic adjustment to ensure that each employee earns 20 days After fifteen (15) years of service Eight (8) hours per pay period

-- Employees who work on a year-round part-time basis for forty (40) or more hours per pay period shall earn annual leave in proportion to the hours worked during each pay period. - 2.
-Annual Leave may be taken in fifteen (15) minute increments. - A maximum of three hundred sixty (360) hours of accumulated annual leave earned beginning with the first pay period in the 1997 leave year (i.e., January 5, 1997) may be carried over from one leave year to the next by an employee (i.e., new annual leave). - Notwithstanding the provisions of Article 12, Section 12.2 A. 2 of the Parties' Collective Bargaining Agreement, a maximum of 440 hours of accumulated annual leave may be carried over from leave year 2020 into leave year 2021.
-Unless amended by future legislation, the maximum amount of annual leave that may be carried over from leave year 2021 into leave year 2022 shall revert back to 360 hours.
-This modified benefit shall sunset automatically upon its implementation. - 4.
-An employee shall be allowed to carry over annual leave earned as of the last full pay period in leave year 1996 (i.e., old annual leave) even if such accumulated amount is in excess of the maximum allowed in Subsection 3., above. - Effective beginning with the 1997 leave year, employees who are over the three hundred sixty (360) hours limit at the end of that leave year will be able to convert any annual leave in excess of three hundred sixty (360) hours to new sick leave.
+1. Employees who work on a year-round part-time basis for forty (40) or more hours per pay period shall earn annual leave in proportion to the hours worked during each pay period.

+2. Annual Leave may be taken in fifteen (15) minute increments.

+3. A maximum of three hundred sixty (360) hours of accumulated annual leave earned beginning with the first pay period in the 1997 leave year (i.e., January 5, 1997) may be carried over from one leave year to the next by an employee (i.e., new annual leave).

+a.
+Notwithstanding the provisions of Article 12, Section 12.2 A. 2 of the Parties' Collective Bargaining Agreement, a maximum of 440 hours of accumulated annual leave may be carried over from leave year 2021 into leave year 2022, however, the annual leave payout amount is not being increased.
+Unless amended by future legislation, the maximum amount of annual leave that may be carried over from leave year 2022 into leave year 2023 shall revert back to 360 hours.
+This modified benefit shall sunset automatically upon its implementation.

+4. An employee shall be allowed to carry over annual leave earned as of the last full pay period in leave year 1996 (i.e., old annual leave) even if such accumulated amount is in excess of the maximum allowed in Subsection 3., above.

+5. Effective beginning with the 1997 leave year, employees who are over the three hundred sixty (360) hours limit at the end of that leave year will be able to convert any annual leave in excess of three hundred sixty (360) hours to new sick leave.